Bear-resistant food storage container: Construction

 Bear-resistant trash bin may be opened only by humans, not bears.

 A bear canister typically weighs between 2–4 lb (1–2 kg), and has a storage capacity of 400–900 in^{3} (6–15 liters).
 The actual capacity in number of days of hiking food stored varies with the appetite of the hiker, the selection of food, and the skill in which it is packed, but a 700 in^{3} canister likely holds up to a week's worth of food for the average hiker.

 Hard-sided bear cans employ such materials as polycarbonate, ABS plastic, carbon fiber, and aluminum in their construction.
-An effective canister must resist both the tremendous strength and high intelligence of an attacking animal.
+Canisters should resist both the tremendous strength and high intelligence of an attacking animal.
 Most containers are too large for a bear to simply pick up and carry away.